Psychotherapy is also known as ‘Talk Therapy’ and treats deep mental issues and ailments.

 That’s rather subjective and depends on the severity of your condition and how well you adapt to counselling.
 However, a typical session takes about 45 minutes to an hour.

-It may take you several sessions before you start seeing results as the process takes time and patience.
+It may take you several sessions before you start seeing results, as the process takes time and patience.
+Hence the number of sessions needed, really depend on your willingness and ability to work on the change you want to bring.